-Open the gas tank slowly.
-The dial on the right should pressurize and the dial on the left should remain at zero (when the regulator dial is fully backed out or the dial becomes loose).
+- 6. Open the gas tank slowly.
+The dial on the right should pressurize and the dial on the right should remain at zero (when the regulator dial is fully backed out see step 2). - 7.
 Slowly turn the regulator dial CLOCKWISE until the gas pressure reads between 7-10 psi.
 (This will adjust the dial on the left side of the regulator.)